• Courses

 In GTM, go to Triggers > New > Custom Event and enter the following settings:

 Step 4.
-Create a Google Analytics Tag
+Create a Google Analytics 4 Event Tag

 Step 5.
 Test test test

-The entire process in a nutshell
+The entire process, in a nutshell

-• Then we created a Custom HTML tag (a Vimeo Auto-Event Listener).
+• Then, we created a Custom HTML tag (a Vimeo Auto-Event Listener).
 And it will fire on all pages where the Vimeo player is embedded.
 Important: even if you haven’t interacted with the player yet, that tag will still be fired.

 • Every time a Vimeo player interaction occurs, the listener will dispatch a Data Layer event with the following data: